kimwalisch/primecount/doc/Hard-Special-Leaves.md

 contains the current count of unsieved elements in the sieve array for the interval [i * segment_size^(1/2), (i + 1) * segment_size^(1/2)[.
-Similar to the algorithm with the binary indexed tree data structure this counter array must be updated whilst sieving i.e. whenever an element is crossed-off for the first time in the sieve array we need to decrement the corresponding counter element.
-However since we only need to decrement at most 1 counter when crossing of an element in the sieve array this does not deteriorate the sieving runtime complexity of the algorithm (unlike the binary indexed tree which deteriorates sieving by a factor of log z / log log z).
+Similar to the algorithm with the binary indexed tree data structure this counter array must be updated whilst sieving i.e. whenever an element is crossed off for the first time in the sieve array we need to decrement the corresponding counter element.
+However since we only need to decrement at most 1 counter when crossing off an element in the sieve array this does not deteriorate the sieving runtime complexity of the algorithm (unlike the binary indexed tree which deteriorates sieving by a factor of log z / log log z).
 I have to give credit to Christian Bau here who already used such a counter array back in 2003, however he